iqm-finland/KQCircuits/docs/user_guide/mask_export.rst

 mask and the parameters of those chips.
 These scripts will export ``.oas``/``.gds`` files required for photomask production and possibly EBL, as well as auxiliary files such as netlists, images and automatic mask documentation.
+There are three ways to run the mask scripts:

+- From the KLayout macro editor.
-The mask scripts can be run either from the macro editor or from the command line using ``klayout -z -r ./scripts/masks/maskname.py``.
+- In KLayout from the command line using ``klayout -z -r ./scripts/masks/maskname.py``.
-Masks also accept an optional ``-d`` switch to build the mask without KLayout and in a single process thus facilitating debugging mask issues.
-Please note that debug mode lacks certain features that are tied to the presence of KLayout.
+- As standalone python script.
+In this case, mask generation always runs single threaded.

 Tutorial
 --------